ABGane/PathwayAnalysis/README.md

 Code used for ALS PathwayAnalysis written for the linux command line (bash), python and R.

-Readability emphases over computational efficiency!
+Readability emphasised over computational efficiency!